View July, 2016 Newsletter here.

 As the global coverage of protected areas increases, it is becoming more important to ensure that today's managers have the necessary qualifications and skills to effectively manage protected areas.
 This publication defines all the possible skills, knowledge and personal qualities required by people working in protected areas around the world.
 It is an ideal reference and starting point for managers and human resource professionals to plan and manage staffing of protected areas, for educators to identify and meet capacity needs, and for individuals to assess and develop their own skills.

-With the support of the Korean National Parks Service through the Asia Protected Areas Partnership, in collaboration with BIOPAMA and the ProPark Foundation, the "A global register of competencies for protected area practitioners" was translated into Nepali.
+With the support of the Korean National Parks Service through the Asia Protected Areas Partnership, the "A global register of competencies for protected area practitioners" was translated into Nepali and Myanmar language.